sbcinnovation/squoosh-cli/README.md

 ---

-# [Squoosh]!
+# Squoosh CLI

-[Squoosh] CLI is an image compression tool that reduces image sizes through numerous formats for the commandline.
+Squoosh CLI is an image compression tool that reduces image sizes through numerous formats for the commandline.

 It was based off Google's deprecated/removed CLI features from their [Squoosh](https://github.com/GoogleChromeLabs/squoosh) project.